matthewwolak/ICC/cran-comments.md

   * R version 3.2.0 (2015-04-16)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There were #FIXME: NOTEs:

 ## Downstream dependencies
-I have also run R CMD check on downstream dependencies of ICC:
+I have also run R CMD check on downstream dependencies of `ICC`.
+One package (`abd`) Suggests and passed the checks.
-  #TODO:
-All packages that I could install passed